ker0olos/roxmltree/README.md

-This rev doesn't separate namespaces from attributes, nor does it preserve their original locations.
+This rev doesn't separate namespaces from attributes.

 Instead it uses `HashMap` to return the attributes.

 The result is faster, cacheable attribute lookups? and with the namespace included in the key.

+There's also a few extra functions in there.

 ```rust
 let doc = roxmltree::Document::parse(